 I observe people getting into academic, bordering on religious, debates about which approach is best.
 PMBOK, ICB4, PRINCE2 or Agile?
 I can assure you they all work, if implemented properly, and can be applied to virtually any project!

 However, some approaches are better suited to certain types of project.
 For example, PMBOK is particularly well suited to large-scale construction, whilst AgilePM is well suited to software development.

 As a general rule, for construction projects globally, I’d firstly go for qualifications based on PMBOK or ICB4.
-If I was working for Government or large corporate, I’d then look at PRINCE2.
-If I was working in projects centred around software, I’d go for Agile.
+If I was working in an internal IT or Corporate support role on the client side, I may look at PRINCE2.
+If I was working in projects involving software development, I may look at Agile.

 Join our LinkedIn Group

 We’ve set up a LinkedIn Group called Practical solutions to your project problems.